 After our quick day trip, we both felt we made a huge mistake by focusing our time on Lisbon and agreed that we liked Porto better.
 I wasn’t 100% convinced Porto was actually my favorite because I don’t like to make final opinions on a city until I’ve visited twice.

 Our second trip to Porto confirmed that Porto fits our travel style more so than Lisbon.
-If/when I return to Portugal, I would be fine skipping Lisbon, but would want to revisit Porto.
-In fact, I see Porto as a city we will visit many times.
+It's safe to say I would be fine skipping Lisbon on future Portugal trips, but would want to revisit Porto.

 Porto is 100% walkable and packs a lot into a small footprint